Knowledgeable MI Attorney Creates Secure Trusts

 Comprehensive counselor helps clients to provide trusts for the benefit oftheir loved ones

-At the Law Offices of Matthew A. Courter, P.L.C., I utilize my experience to advise clients in the Plymouth area and throughout Southeast Michigan on the best means to meet their financial and estate objectives, including the efficient distribution of assets and estate tax avoidance.
+At the Law Offices of Matthew A. Courter, P.L.C., I utilize my experience to advise clients in Washtenaw, Livingston, and Oakland Counties on the best means to meet their financial and estate objectives, including the efficient distribution of assets and estate tax avoidance.
 Trusts are legal entities created to hold and transfer property.
 These instruments provide benefits such as shielding your financial assets from losses due to liability and taxation, so your heirs can keep more of what you pass down to them.
 Distributing assets via a trust can also keep the details of your estate confidential, unlike the public probate process that is used for wills.

 Experienced MI lawyer designs trusts tailored to your estate planning goals

 There are several types of trusts, with each offering situation-dependent pros and cons.
 A qualified lawyer can help you select the type of trust instrument that addresses your legacy concerns.
 At the Law Offices of Matthew A. Courter, P.L.C., I handle:

 - Revocable trusts — As the grantor of a revocable trust, you can retain control of your assets during your lifetime and may revoke or revise the trust at any time.
 Living trusts are a popular form of revocable trust.

 - Irrevocable trusts — Once you establish this kind of trust, its assets no longer belong to you, and you cannot amend the trust without your beneficiary's consent.
 However, any appreciated assets in the trust are not subject to estate taxes.